Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 Credit Transfers

 If you already hold any of the above units, or equivalent units, you will be awarded a Credit Transfer for each unit, which means that you will not have to attend training or complete assessments for these units.
-This will apply to anyone who holds a current skill set from the TAE training package, such as the TAESS00015 Enterprise Trainer and Assessor Skill Set.
-For each unit awarded Credit Transfer you will receive a $395 discount per unit from the course fee.
 You will need to provide evidence of the authenticity of these units or skill sets held.
 Please refer to Credit Transfer Policy and Procedure for further information or call to discuss with one of our team.